SmartIsrael/Water_Quality_Prediction/README.md

 # L2 Regularisation Implementation - Katherine Ganda

 This technique was applied to the vanilla model neural network to prevent overfitting.
-The Adam optimiser and early stopping were used to further improve the model’s performance.
+The Adam optimiser which provided slightly better results with an accuracy of (**68.65%**) against RMSprop**(68.45%)**and early stopping were used to improve the model’s performance further.

 To find the most effective regularization strength, several L2 values were tested, aiming for stable model performance and good generalization.